zowe/zowe.github.io/security.md

 <!-- Copyright Contributors to the Zowe project. -->
 <!-- # Zowe Security Policy-->

-#TODO: Find where to put the text that we may create CVE if we find the vulnerability and need to create CVW in NIST etc.

 # Respond to Vulnerabilities Policy
 <!--<div style="display:none" hidden>(Zowe-SSDP-SDLC ID: ZSSD-LP:RV)</div>-->